Mortgage Basics #Home Buying

 In other words, you could pay off the mortgage in less than 30 years, speeding up your repayment schedule and reducing your total interest-carrying costs.
 This allows you to put any windfall gains or increases in income to good use.
 You can shorten the amortization anytime through additional payments or lump sum amounts within your annual prepayment limits.

-Cons of 30-Year Mortgage
+Cons of 30-Year Uninsured Mortgages

 Higher Interest Rates